Skip links and keyboard navigation

 What is digital rights management?

-DRM is usually part of the software or technology used to create information (e.g. using the password protection tool in MS Word to restrict access to a document).
+DRM is usually part of the software or technology used to make information (e.g. using the password protection tool in MS Word to restrict access to a document).

-It works by applying rules to information you create, such as:
+It works by applying rules to information you make, such as:

 • who can view, modify, print, copy, forward, and/or save